sqlshep/MLADS112022/README.md

 # MLADS November 2022

 This read me will get you started on copying this repo to your Azure ML coumute instance.
-This assumes you have an Azure Machine LEarning Worksapce already created.
+This assumes you have an Azure Machine Learning Worksapce already created.

 1. Navigate to your **Azure Machine Learning Studio Workspace**
 2. On the Left blade under **Manage** select **Compute**